Iran marks 1979 takeover of US Embassy, hostage crisis

 Ayatollah Ruhollah Khomeini, the long-exiled Shiite cleric whose return to Iran sparked the Islamic Revolution, gave his support to the takeover.
 He would use that popular angle to expand the Islamists’ power.

-Some hostages would be released as the crisis unfolded, while several others who escaped the embassy and found safety with Canada’s ambassador left Iran via a CIA-planned escape — those dramatic moments recounted in the 2012 film “Argo.”
+Some hostages would be released as the crisis unfolded, while several others who escaped the embassy and found safety with Canada’s ambassador, left Iran via a CIA-planned escape — dramatic moments that were recounted in the 2012 film “Argo.”

 Another 52 American hostages would be held for 444 days until the inauguration of President Ronald Reagan, when they were freed.

-Note: This story has been corrected to show that the shah left Iran in January, not February 1979.